1. Home

 Going solar while still being connected to the grid means getting the best of both worlds: solar when it's available, and additional energy when you need it.

-Since most people still want to use electricity in their homes, even if their solar panels aren’t producing it, the vast majority of residential solar panel systems are connected to the utility grid.
-Known as being “grid-tied,” this means your home can draw electricity from the grid when its solar panels don’t produce enough electricity.
+Since you’ll want to use electricity in your homes, even if your solar panels aren’t producing it, the vast majority of residential solar panel systems are connected to the utility grid.
+Being “grid-tied” means your home can draw electricity from the grid when its solar panels don’t produce enough electricity.

-Being connected to the utility grid means you will receive a bill from that utility, even if you literally only used electricity generated by your solar array.
+Being connected to the utility grid means you will receive a utility bill, even if you have months in which you use no electricity from the utility grid.
 Your bill includes various utility service charges on top of electricity prices, and some are charged regardless of how much electricity you use.

-The actual fees and amounts depend on your local utility company, but can include:
+The actual fees depend on your local utility company, but can include:

-• Customer Service Charge: Covers costs related to meter reading, account maintenance, billing, customer service, and general utility operations.
+• Customer service charge: For meter reading, account maintenance, billing, customer service, and general utility operations.

-• Distribution Charge: A charge for building and maintaining the electricity distribution system, including transformer stations, and overhead and underground power lines.
+• Distribution charge: For building and maintaining the electricity distribution system, including transformer stations and power lines.

-• Transmission Charge: Covers the cost of high voltage transmitters used to carry electricity from the generating station to your home.
+• Transmission charge: The cost of high voltage transmitters used to carry electricity from the generating station to your home.

-When you have a solar energy system on your home, there can be times when you will generate more electricity than your home needs, especially during peak sun hours.
-If you have solar battery storage installed, you could save that excess energy production and use it when the sun goes down.
+When you have a home solar energy system, there can be times it generates more electricity than your home needs, especially during peak sun hours.
+If you have solar battery storage installed, you could save that excess electricity production and use it at night.

 If you don’t have a solar battery storage system installed, you won’t be able to use that extra energy at night, which means you’ll have to draw it from the utility grid.
 And that means you’ll get charged for that usage.